jmfederico/piwik-docker/README.md

 # Piwik deployment with Docker

-Use these files to deploy Piwik with Docker on CoreOS or any linux compatible with Docker.
+Use these files to deploy Piwik with Docker on CoreOS or any linux running Docker.

 ## How to install
   1. Launch a new CoreOS instance.